Rufian55/maxP/README.txt

 				data as we submitted in the zip file.

-5. randArr.cpp is not compiled with the provided makefile.  randArr.cpp is provided for Grader inspection only, but can be compiled with "gcc randArr.cpp -o ranGen"
+5. randArr.cpp is not compiled with the provided makefile.  randArr.cpp is provided for Grader inspection only, but can be compiled with "g++ randArr.cpp -o ranGen"

 * The zip file was created using WinRar.